rehmanx/CodeCreatePlay/Physics/CalculateProjectilePosition.md

     }
 ```

-If time t changes from 0 to n we can calculate all the positions from **t=0** to **t=n** and draw a line between them, then this line would be the trajectory of projectile, to do this create a new method **GetTrajectoryPositions** and loop over the number of times to calculate positions.
+If time t changes from 0 to n we can calculate all the positions from **t=0** to **t=n** and draw a line between them, then this line would be the trajectory of projectile, to do this create a new method **GetTrajectoryPositions** and loop the number of times to calculate and save all the positions.

 ```
     public List<Vector3> GetTrajectoryPositions()